Enterprise Architecture Workshop

 - Architecture Requirements Management

-At the end of this training, participants will have a good understanding of Enterprise Architecture and how to implement it within organizations.
+At the end of this workshop, participants will have a good understanding of Enterprise Architecture and how to implement it within organizations.